 We’ve helped hundreds of expats get up to speed with their U.S. tax returns using this program and have developed the unique expertise with it.

 Questions You Might Have When Deciding on Whether to Join SP

 1. Am I Eligible To Apply For the IRS Streamlined Procedure?

-- The only thing that would prohibit you from being allowed into the SP is whether your failure to declare your non-US bank accounts was willful.
+- There are several programs in the streamlined procedure umbrella.
+When we review your documents, we will determine which program is best for you.
+The key item that would prohibit you from being allowed into the SP is whether your failure to declare your non-US bank accounts was willful.

 - That means that you

 - A) Knew that you had to file them

 2. What Are the Advantages/Disadvantages of joining the SP?

 - We really see no disadvantages to the SP.
 We think this is as good of a deal as IRS will offer and highly recommend all those who are not currently compliant to use it.